star-whale/docs/docs/getting-started/cloud.md

 title: Getting started with Starwhale Cloud
 ---

-Starwhale Cloud is hosted on [AWS](https://cloud.starwhale.ai) and [Aliyun](https://cloud.starwhale.cn).
-These are two independent instances.
-Accounts and data are not shared.
-You can choose anyone you like.
+Starwhale Cloud is hosted on Aliyun with the domain name <https://cloud.starwhale.cn>.
+In the futher, we will launch the service on AWS with the domain name <https://cloud.starwhale.ai>.
+It's important to note that these are two separate instances that are not interconnected, and accounts and data are not shared.
+You can choose either one to get started.

-You need to install the [Starwhale Client (SWCLI)](../swcli) at first.
+You need to install the [Starwhale Client (swcli)](../swcli) at first.

 ## Sign Up for Starwhale Cloud and create your first project

-You can either directly log in with your GitHub or Google account or sign up for an account.
-You will be asked for an account name if you log in with your GitHub or Google account.
+You can either directly log in with your GitHub or Weixin account or sign up for an account.
+You will be asked for an account name if you log in with your GitHub or Weixin account.

 Then you can create a new project.
 In this tutorial, we will use the name `demo` for the project name.